-As the level of new construction was less than \$1.5 billion per year between FY08 and FY10, less than \$1.0 billion in FY11, less than \$0.6 billion in FY12, and less than \$1.5 billion in FY13, coupled with a decline in the valuation of properties, the real property taxable base decreased at an average annual rate of 2.9 percent, measured from FY11 to FY13, compared to the average annual growth rate of 7.5 percent the previous five-year period (from FY07 to FY11).
-Because of the dramatic decline in the reassessment rates in FY10, FY11, and FY12 and the reduction in the available Homestead Tax Credit (HSTC), real property taxable assessments grew 5.7 percent in FY10, grew 0.4 percent in FY11, then declined 3.3 percent in FY12 and 2.4 percent in FY13.
-Due to a decline in business investment in personal property between FY04 and FY13, attributed to an adjustment by the SDAT to assessments of individual personal property, the personal property base decreased at an average annual rate of 1.0 percent during the ten-year period (from FY04 to FY13).
+As the level of new construction was less than \$1.5 billion in FY10, less than \$1.0 billion in FY11, less than \$0.6 billion in FY12, and less than \$1.5 billion in FY13, coupled with a decline in the valuation of properties, the real property taxable base decreased at an average annual rate of 2.9 percent, measured from FY11 to FY13, compared to the modest growth rate of 0.4 percent from FY10 to FY11.
+That two-year decline was attributed to the dramatic decreases in the reassessment rates in FY10, FY11, and FY12.
+As such real property taxable assessments declined 3.3 percent in FY12 and 2.4 percent in FY13.
+However, in FY14, the real property taxable assessment increased 1.0 percent.
+Due to a decline in business investment in personal property between FY10 and FY13, attributed to an adjustment by the SDAT to assessments of individual personal property, the personal property base decreased at an average annual rate of 4.4 percent during the four-year period (from FY10 to FY13).
+For FY14, personal property taxable assessment increased 2.9 percent.
+In FY15, real property taxable assessment increased 2.4 percent but personal property taxable assessment decreased 1.5 percent.
+The increase in real property taxable assessment is due to the increase in the triennial reassessment rates for residential and commercial properties in Group Two.